 Our core values define who we are.
 When you get involved with LivingWorks, you can expect to see these values reflected in our programs, our philosophy, and our relationship with you and your community.

 - Integrity: We strive for integrity and respect in our relationships with others.

 - Collaboration: We work together appreciating that collaboration pools wisdom.

-- Excellence: We are committed to excellence and innovation in design, development, and delivery of the highest quality programs.
+- Excellence: We are committed to excellence and innovation,development, and delivery of the highest quality programs.